TahsinAyman/snake-cpp/README.md

 If you thinkg `x`, `y`, `z` etc feature should be added then create a issue with `enhancement` or open a discussion about it.

+## Don't understand lables
+See the label [documentation](./labels.md) to understand what the label means.

 ## Thank you.